Vance Albitz

-Vance Philip Albitz (born January 31, 1988) is an American professional baseball player who was an infielder for the St. Louis Cardinals and Los Angeles Angels for five seasons.
-He played college baseball for the University of California, San Diego.
+Vance Philip Albitz (born January 31, 1988) is an American former professional baseball infielder.
+He played college baseball for the UC San Diego Tritons and in Minor League Baseball for the St. Louis Cardinals and Los Angeles Angels organizations.

 Amateur career

 High school

 Albitz played baseball all four years at South High School in Torrance, California.
 He was a two-time all-state selection for baseball and a three-year letterman on the basketball team.
 Albitz was voted South High School's "Athlete of the Year" in 2005 and 2006.

 College

 At the University of California, San Diego in La Jolla, California, Albitz was a walk-on player for coach Dan O'Brien's UC San Diego baseball team in the fall of 2006; he later earned an athletic scholarship.
-A standout in the California Collegiate Athletic Association (CCAA), he was a first-team All-CCAA selection in 2007 and 2008, a first-team All-American in 2009 and 2010, a three-time Gold Glove winner at shortstop (2008-2010), and the first back-to-back two-time "National Defensive Player of the Year" in Triton baseball history.
+A standout in the California Collegiate Athletic Association (CCAA), he was a first-team All-CCAA selection in 2007 and 2008, a first-team All-American in 2009 and 2010, a three-time Gold Glove winner at shortstop (2008–2010), and the first back-to-back two-time "National Defensive Player of the Year" in Triton baseball history.
 Albitz was a member of the 2009 Tritons squad that finished third in the Division II College World Series and the 2010 team that finished second.